Employee Discrimination, Bullying and Harassment Complaints Policy and Procedure

-A written complaint of Workplace Harassment and Bullying, Discrimination or Harassment against an Employee of the University which has been lodged with the Executive Director, Human Resources and which may lead to an Investigation of allegations.
+A written complaint of Workplace Bullying and Harassment, Discrimination or Harassment against an Employee of the University which has been lodged with the Director (Human Resources) and which may lead to an Investigation of allegations.

 Unlawful Harassment occurs when a person is made to feel intimidated, insulted or humiliated because of their race, colour, national or ethnic origin; sex; disability; sexual preference; or some other characteristic specified under anti-discrimination or human rights legislation.
 Harassment may include behaviour, comments or images which a reasonable person would consider to be offensive, humiliating, intimidating or threatening.